 2. Timing is important.

 Timing is extremely important.
 As we have all learned (especially) in the last few years, timing is key.
 It has been said that profits are made when you BUY, not when you SELL...

 But - having said this, I just don't see the volatility in the rural land marketplace.
 Although I occasionally see some "fire sales" and "underwater" owners - it's not so much in the rural marketplace (especially if major improvements have NOT been made on the land).

 I have seen many situations on rural property whereby owners have "over-improved" and will have a difficult time recouping their investment.
 If you are thinking about that exquisite cabin, guest lodge, etc. make sure you have thoroughly considered the ramifications.
 (I'm separating personal enjoyment from an investment/resell perspective.)

-Consider this: Instead of throwing 100K into building that vacation cabin, how about 100K into a vineyard, apple orchard, or blueberry field?
+Consider this: Instead of throwing 300K into building that high end vacation cabin, how about 100K into a vineyard, apple orchard, or blueberry field?
 How about planting trees to be harvested over the next 40 years?
-These are improvements that can potentially have tax advantages, produce income and will prove attractive to a Buyer.
+Perhaps go with a more modest cabin.
+These are improvements that can potentially have tax advantages, produce income and will prove attractive to a Buyer down the road.

 4. Be careful about no improvements.

 Sellers - I have also seen many, many situations whereby owners have settled for much less than they should have received for their land due to total neglect.